sanjelarun/Tyro-GUI/README.md

 Right now, we are working on GUI version of Tyro, which will make the whole process easy and simple.

-#### Contact
+### Contact
-If you have any queries and suggestion, feel free contact via email: arun_sanjel1@baylor.edu, sanjelarun@gmail.com
+If you have any queries or suggestions, feel free contact via email: arun_sanjel1@baylor.edu, sanjelarun@gmail.com